itsharryshelton/AetherCred/README.md

 By design, AetherCred operates as a **self-contained and auditable** security reporting tool, suitable for both internal audits and external compliance reporting workflows.

+**Do NOT hardcode your Tenant ID, Application ID and Secret Value into your script!
+That is not best practice, I've left the .config file to be in the same location for simple open source reference, I'd recommend storing these secretly better!**